haim1993/boot-bootcamp/README.md

 **Part 4**
-- Integrate Guice into your boot-bootcamp project Create a class `ServerModule` that will bind the needed classes, and install the needed modules (Guice-Jersey [https://github.com/logzio/guice-jersey](https://github.com/logzio/guice-jersey))
+- Integrate Guice into your boot-bootcamp project Create a class `juice.modules.ServerModule` that will bind the needed classes, and install the needed modules (Guice-Jersey [https://github.com/logzio/guice-jersey](https://github.com/logzio/guice-jersey))
 - Make the server configurable
   Create a file `server.config` which will contain a json configuration file, as the following:
   ```